Table of Contents

 Achieve exceptional results with Digital marketing techniques!
 Enroll Here!

 Some consider technical SEO as part of on-page SEO, but we’ll be discussing it separately in this article.
 In short, technical SEO is related to on-page elements but focuses on operational issues.
-Search engines, for example, may favor websites with responsive design that adapts well to mobile devices.
-Another important factor is page performance; if your page loads slow, you risk losing visitors and getting penalized by ranking algorithms.
+Search engines, for example, may favor websites with a responsive design that adapts well to mobile devices.
+Another important factor is page performance; if your page loads slowly, you risk losing visitors and getting penalized by ranking algorithms.
 Your SEO can benefit from image optimization, using a secure HTTPS connection, caching data to speed up load times, publishing sitemaps, and other technical variables.

 Also, each page’s HTML needs to be optimized.
 SEO related elements include using the right kind of redirects, using schema markup to tell search engines what’s on your page, and making it easy for crawlers to understand what your page is about.
 Speaking of crawlers, make sure your robots.txt file is updated to make it easy for crawlers to access the information they need.
 Technical SEO can be scary, but it’s mostly governed by the same rules as on-page SEO: a positive user experience is key.
 You’ll be halfway there if your website loads fast and is easy to use.
 Just make sure it’s easy for Google’s crawlers to crawl it now.